rumyantseva/lowest-common-ancestor/README.md

 unique names in configuration file and there is no too much validation in API requests processing.
 In production-ready case validation must be realized better.

-6. Then the service starts, it makes a "matrix" of the names of the closest Managers.
+6. When the service starts, it makes a "matrix" of the names of the closest Managers.
-Then the matrix is built, the service is ready to listen to the requests.
+When the matrix is built, the service is ready to listen to the requests.
 The matrix stores as in-memory structure represented by map.
 The matrix is symmetric, so for each couple of the Employees there is only one entry in the matrix.
 The matrix stores N * [N - 1] / 2 elements where N is a total count of the Employyes.

+## TODO

+Add more tests!

-## Gettitng started
+## Getting started

 We need [Go](https://golang.org) and [Glide](https://glide.sh) to be able to prepare the service.